INF ClassInstall32.Services Section

 [ClassInstall32.Services] | [ClassInstall32.nt.Services] | [ClassInstall32.ntx86.Services] | [ClassInstall32.ntia64.Services] | (Windows XP and later versions of Windows) [ClassInstall32.ntamd64.Services] (Windows XP and later versions of Windows) AddService=ServiceName,[flags],service-install-section [,event-log-install-section[,[EventLogType][,EventName]]]...
 [DelService=ServiceName[,[flags][,[EventLogType][,EventName]]]...]
 [Include=filename.inf[,filename2.inf]...]
 [Needs=inf-section-name[,inf-section-name]...]

-Starting with Windows 2000, each ClassInstall32.Services section contains one or more INF AddService directives that reference additional INF-writer-defined sections in an INF file.
+Each ClassInstall32.Services section contains one or more INF AddService directives that reference additional INF-writer-defined sections in an INF file.

 INF files typically use the ClassInstall32.Services section with at least one AddService directive to control how and when the services of a particular device class are loaded, any dependencies it might have on other services, and so forth.
 Optionally, they can also set up event-logging services for the device class.

 This directive references an INF-writer-defined service-install-section and, possibly, an event-log-install-section elsewhere in the INF file for the drivers of the device class covered by the ClassInstall32 section.
 For more information, see INF AddService Directive.

 This directive removes a previously installed service from the target computer.
 This directive is very rarely used.
 For more information, see INF DelService Directive.